| home | catalogue | history | references | appendix |

 Kenneth

-in 1937 of the Hawaiians training wiliwili trees to grow tall and straight
+in 1937 of the Hawaiians training wiliwili trees to grow

 before crowning by constantly trimming off side branches.